mobizt/Firebase-ESP32/src/README.md

 Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

-Call [FirebaseData object].doubleData will return the double value of payload returned from the server.
+Call [FirebaseData object].to<double>() will return the double value of payload returned from the server.

 If ETag at the defined database path does not match the provided ETag parameter, the operation will fail with HTTP code 412, Precondition Failed (ETag is not matched).